 Learn To Tie Basic Knots

-Tying knots may be one of those overlooked aspects of fishing simple because everyone knows in order to get a hook on a line you need to tie a knot to do it.
-Fly fishing though requires an ability to tie two pieces of line together, leader and tippet.
-The leader is a piece of monofilament line that is tied to the fly line itself.
-Tippet is also monofilament that is tied to the end of the leader to which is tied the fly.
-There are numerous knots one could learn and each has a specific task or place in which it should be used.
+Fly fishing requires an ability to tie two pieces of line together such as leader and tippet.
+The leader is a section of monofilament or fluorocarbon line that is tied to the fly line.
+Tippet, also monofilament or fluorocarbon line is tied to the end of the leader.
+The fly is then tied to the Tippet.
+There are numerous knots for these connecting tasks with each having a specific task or place in which it should be used.

 A fly guy needs to tie his tippet to his leader and his fly to the tippet.
 Adding a tippet in the course of a day’s fishing is the least of the two tasks to be performed, but tying a fly on may happen dozens of times throughout the day.